intelops/tarian-detector/public/documents/Repository_Structure.md

 ## Cmd Directory
 The `cmd` directory contains the executable binaries or the main applications for the project.
-- `dev-cli`: This directory contains the source code for the command-line interface of the Tarian Detector project.
+- `tarian_detector`: This directory contains the source code for the command-line interface of the Tarian Detector project.
   - `main.go`: The main entry point for the CLI application.

 ## Documents Directory